Ch4s3r/cat_sitting_book/src/cleaning_toilet.md

 Please also clean the pellets that are in front of the cat toilet, just grab the vacuum and away they go.

 ## Throwing away that poo
-When leaving the house at the beginning of the stree there are 2 big general waste bins.
+When leaving the house at the beginning of the street there are 2 big general waste bins.

 ### Removing the used litter
 Pack the sack and then put a new plastic bag in.